marienz/nix-doom-emacs-unstraightened/HACKING.md

 also have not checked if writing the profile would work out of the box with this approach.

+`noProfileHack` unsets `DOOMPROFILE` from the profile loader.
+This feels like a hack, but it does get us the usual `DOOMLOCALDIR`-relative `doom-cache-dir` and friends back.

 ## Why put `doom-user-dir`/`DOOMDIR` in the Nix store?

 Doom forces my hand.
 I would prefer for just `packages.el` and possibly